 In this post, I wanted to identify a few high-level security tips and best practices to consider when working with container images.
-Before diving into that, a very brief summary on the advantages of containers: Containers help organizations become more consistent, agile, and secure.
-These advantages are highlighted by allowing developers select the tools and environments that best suit their projects and applications.
+Before diving into that, a very brief summary of the advantages of containers—containers help organizations become more consistent, agile, and secure.
+These advantages are highlighted by allowing developers to select the tools and environments that best suit their projects and applications.
 For operations teams, they now can focus on delivering these applications in a consistent and reliable way across multiple environments.
-Overall, these lead to faster/easier development and deployment, improving quality of code and release, thus decreasing costs and increasing customer satisfaction.
+Overall, these lead to faster/easier development and deployment, improving the quality of code and release, thus decreasing costs and increasing customer satisfaction.

 Now that we are clear on some of the high-level advantages, I will detail what a container image is.
 A container image is a collection of data that includes all files, software packages, and metadata needed to create a running instance of a container.
 In essence, an image is a template from which a container can be instantiated.
 Images are immutable, meaning, once they’ve been built, they cannot be changed.
 If someone were to make a change, a new image would be built as a result.

 Use Images from Trusted Sources

 Individuals and organizations should only work with images from trusted sources.
 Public images residing in Docker Hub may contain vulnerable software components, misconfigurations, or other security risks.
 Also, these images can be updated at any time, leading to the contents being in a state of flux.
 Developers relying on images from unreliable sources run the inherent danger of exposing their products, environments, and customers to any risks contained within these artifacts.